HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 Based off of what Sora3100's table already had, plus a bit extra!

-Change the amount of gald you can have
+Change the amount of gald/casino chips you can have

 Override strategies of party members, (EX: strike artes tactic on members who don't usually have it.)